 In December 2019, Eisai began a Phase 1 trial testing the safety and tolerability of a single intravenous infusion in healthy adults.
 Secondary outcomes included serum and CSF pharmacokinetics and immunogenicity.
 An exploratory outcome assessed target engagement by antibody binding to tau protein fragments in the CSF.
 The trial was completed in August 2020, and results were presented at the November 2020 CTAD conference.
 The study compared 3, 10, or 30 mg/kg antibody versus placebo in 24 volunteers of both sexes, including Japanese and non-Japanese, who were followed up for four months.
 Treatment resulted in no significant drug-related clinical changes or dose-limiting events.
 The most frequent side effects related to drug were headache, nausea, and vomiting.
 One participant in the highest-dose group had elevated C-reactive protein two to three days after dosing, which produced no symptoms and returned to baseline.
 Serum and CSF pharmacokinetics were dose-proportional, and comparable to other antibodies.
 Two participants developed anti-E2814 antibodies by four months.
 An LC/MS procedure was used to quantify antibody-bound and free-tau fragments containing the microtubule-binding region (Horie et al., 2019; Dec 2020 news).
 The results showed a dose-related increase in antibody-tau association, which persisted for at least a month.
 At the 30 mg/kg dose, 60 percent of tau mid-domain fragments were complexed with antibody.

 In 2021, the company added a multiple-ascending-dose phase to the study.
 Enrollment was boosted to 40, with two different dose cohorts receiving three infusions over four months.
 In 2022, Eisai added two single-dose and two multidose cohorts, increasing enrollment to 72.
 Endpoints are safety, pharmacokinetics, and induction of anti-E2814 antibodies.
-The trial will run until March 2023.
+The trial was completed in March 2023.

 For trial details, see clinicaltrials.gov.